KasperskyLab/Kaspresso/wiki/08_Kaspresso-Robolectric.md

     }
 ) { ... }

-// handle of device.exploit using in the test
-@RunWith(AndroidJUnit4::class)
-class FailingSharedTest : TestCase() {
-    // ...

-    private fun exploitSampleTest() =
-        run {
-            step("Press Home button") {
-                if (isAndroidRuntime) {
-                    device.exploit.pressHome() // execute this section only on the Instrumental environment }
-            }
-        }
-}

-// isAndroidRuntime property is available in Kaspresso.Builder and TestContext.
+// isAndroidRuntime property is available in Kaspresso.Builder.
 ```

 Also, if your custom Interceptor uses `UiDevice`/`UiAutomation`/`AdbServer` then you can turn off this Interceptor for JVM.
 The example: